-The Passport to Queensland is a mobile app exclusively developed for you as an Overseas student studying an EQI high school program.
+The Passport to Queensland is a mobile app exclusively developed for you as an overseas student studying an EQI high school program.
 This unique app contains lots of fun games, videos, activities and information designed to help you settle into your new life and school in Queensland, so you can focus on enjoying your study experience.
 It also includes modules showing you how to stay safe at the beach, in the bush and in the city.

-You can learn more about the app on at the Frequently Asked Questions page.
+You can learn more about the app on at the Your Passport to Queensland Download Instructions.
 Alternatively, you can email any questions about the app by emailing yourpassport@qed.qld.gov.au.